pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 912 Working Seriously

+I have a lot of task to do in the work, well I think that the time that me spend learning design patterns it's time to apply in my current work, I need write better code.

 ##### Day 911 Factory Pattern

 Today was very confusing in my work to understand difficult things is difficult, but also the